-Our research aims to gain a better understanding of the behaviour of plant metabolic systems and their interactions.
-The group uses computational approaches that are centered around the analysis of large-scale metabolic networks and works closely with experimental labs.
-Key topics include developing flux-balance methods to study plant metabolism at the cell type-, tissue- and whole-plant level as well as plant-environment interactions.
+Our research aims to gain a better understanding of the behaviour of plant metabolic systems and their interactions with the biotic and abiotic environment.
+The group uses computational approaches to analyse metabolic processes from the individual pathway to large-scale metabolic networks and works closely with experimental labs.
+Key topics include developing kinetic and flux-balance approaches to study plant metabolism at the cell type-, tissue- and whole-plant level as well as plant-environment interactions.
 We have also started to develop multi-scale models to better account for genetic, physical, and environmental influences on plant metabolism.
 On the technical side, we are developing open-source software packages for coherent and reproducible metabolic network curation.
 The gained knowledge will guide metabolic engineering strategies for improved crop plant productivity and quality.

 ____________________________________